jakub-g/git-resolve-conflict/README.md

 The usual suspects
 ==================

-- `git merge -Xours`: this will resolve ALL conflicts in ALL files using the same strategy.
+- `git merge -Xours`: that would resolve *ALL conflicts* in *ALL files* using the same strategy.
 This might be too much.
-(For instance, I might want to have an automatic merging script, which can do a successful conflict resolution only if `foobar.json` is *the only file that was modified*; on any other files modified, the merge should fail)
+(For instance, you might want to have an automatic merging script, which can do a successful conflict resolution only if `foobar.json` is *the only file that was modified*; on any other files modified, the merge should fail)

-- `git checkout --ours filename.txt`: this will **discard** ALL the changes from `theirs` version, which is brutal.
+- `git checkout --ours filename.txt`: that would ***discard** ALL the changes* from `theirs` version, which is brutal.
-There might be some valid, non-conflicting changes that will be discarded this way.
+There might be some valid, non-conflicting changes that would be discarded this way.

 - What we need is something like `git-resolve-conflict --ours filename.txt`

-**Check `./lib/git-resolve-conflict.sh` in this repo!**
+**This is what `./lib/git-resolve-conflict.sh` from this repo provides.**

 Details
 =======